eBay Purchase Price: $100+ AUD

 Microsoft Excel had already been available for the Apple Macintosh for a couple of years already, and Lotus 1-2-3 was still the king of spreadsheets on DOS systems, so Microsoft was keen to promote Excel for Windows.
 The interesting point was that this wasn’t just a presentation showing a few slides on the benefits of using Excel, but a fully functional version albeit with only one major limitation.
 According to the Demonstration Guide booklet, the worksheets were limited to 16 rows and 64 columns, whereas the full version at the time had 256 rows and 16,384 columns.
 Apart from that you could still generate graphs, use the other functions, and print to a HP LaserJet or an Epson dot-matrix printer.

-Not only that but Microsoft was promoting that if you traded in your copy of Lotus 1-2-3, Microsoft would offer $75 US in cash or offer the choice of Windows/286 or Windows/386 absolutely free.
+Microsoft was promoting that if you traded in your copy of Lotus 1-2-3, Microsoft would offer $75 US in cash or offer the choice of Windows/286 or Windows/386 absolutely free.
 But then you wouldn’t have a spreadsheet program for DOS or Windows?